whatisyourusernamepixel/whatisyourusernamepixel.github.io/README.md

 # go_to_sleep
 Simple webpage with advice on getting better sleep.
-Straightforward CSS, simple JS functions like dark mode button or popup that shows up after 30 seconds
+Straightforward CSS, simple JS functions like dark mode button or popup that shows up after 30 seconds.
 Kind of responsive.

 No templates used -- each .html file needs to be edited separately

 ## How to deploy a site